xaviervia/tessellation/README.md

 ### A note on the status of this thesis

 Before going on, a disclaimer: please don't take this project too seriously or assume that I'm completely sold on the ideas that I put together here.
 This is an experiment, and while I'm rather happy with the results, there are no simple answers in programming.
-It will also likely evolve, and if that's the case I'll continue publishing the new versions as I refine the ideas in the architecture.
+It will also likely evolve, and if that's the case I'll continue publishing the new versions as I refine the ideas that make up the architecture.

 #### Libraries

 There are several libraries used throughout this project.
-The architecture, however, is built so that none of those libraries is indispensable to the underlying thesis, so don't get too fixated on the choice of libraries.
+The architecture, however, is built so that none of these is indispensable to the underlying thesis, so don't get too fixated on the choice of libraries.
 It's extremely likely that the libraries will vary from context to context, while hopefully the underlying approach will not.

 ##### [ramda](ramdajs.com)

 Ramda is the Swiss army knife of the functional programming community in JavaScript.
-It supports a close analog of the Prelude standard library of Haskell, and takes type signatures, performance, consistency and the functional principles very seriously.
-It provides a good basis that is lacking the JavaScript standard library, and as such is extremely useful for building applications using functional programming principles.
+It supports a close analog of the [Prelude](https://hackage.haskell.org/package/base-4.9.0.0/docs/Prelude.html) standard library of [Haskell](https://www.haskell.org/), and takes type signatures, performance, consistency and the functional principles very seriously.
+It provides a good foundation of functions that is lacking the JavaScript standard library, and as such is extremely useful for building applications using functional programming principles.

 That said, a lot of the functions from Ramda can be found in plain modern ES when using something as the [Babel polyfills](https://babeljs.io/docs/usage/polyfill/), or plain old [lodash](https://lodash.com/), or [1-liners](https://github.com/1-liners/1-liners), etc.

 ##### [flyd](https://github.com/paldepind/flyd)

 Flyd is the most minimalistic and elegant reactive programming library that I could find.
 It provides an extremely easy way of creating streams a no-nonsense way of dealing with them.
-Also, it follows the [fantasy-land](https://github.com/fantasyland/fantasy-land) specification, which means flyd's streams interoperate fantastically with Ramda (although I'm not making use of that at all in this project).
+It follows the [fantasy-land](https://github.com/fantasyland/fantasy-land) specification, which means flyd streams interoperate fantastically with Ramda (although I'm not making use of that at all in this project).

 There are many alternatives to flyd out there.
-For the scope of this thesis, maybe the most prominent is [Redux](redux.js.org) itself, but if you are looking for a more general reactive programming toolkit you can take a look at [most](https://github.com/cujojs/most) or [Rx](https://github.com/Reactive-Extensions/RxJS).
+For the scope of this thesis, maybe the most prominent is [Redux](redux.js.org) itself, but if you are looking for a more complete reactive programming toolkit you can take a look at [most](https://github.com/cujojs/most) or [Rx](https://github.com/Reactive-Extensions/RxJS).

 ##### [react](https://facebook.github.io/react/)

 I'm assuming React needs no introduction.
-The point there is to make explicit that _even React_ is not necessary for this architecture to work.
+The point here is that _not even React_ is necessary for this architecture to work.
 Of course, as long as the side effects are treated as a function that is called each time a new state is generated, a reactive UI library is ideal for the wiring to be simple to do.
 But React is not alone there: you can also try out [Preact](https://github.com/developit/preact), or [Act](https://github.com/act-framework/act) or [virtual-dom](https://github.com/Matt-Esch/virtual-dom) directly.

 ## Let's get started